Himanshu34-h/Hospital-management-system/README.md

 npm install
 ```

 5. Go back to the Terminal (PowerShell) and be sure that you are pointing inside the project folder.
-To open the application, type ‘npm run dev ’ and press Enter.
+To open the application, type ‘npm run dev ’ in  backend  and type ‘npm start ’ in frontend  press Enter.
 6. The application should be live on the local port 3000.
 7. Type http://localhost:3000/ into a browser.